rackerlabs/support-how-to/content/cloud-backup/cloud-backup-agent-logging-basics.md

     </log4j:configuration>

-For information about how to locate the **log4cxx.xml** configuration file on Windows&reg; or Linux&reg;, see the "Locations of Cloud Backup agent files" section of this article.
+For information about how to locate the **log4cxx.xml** configuration file on Windows or Linux, see the "Locations of Cloud Backup agent files" section of this article.

 ### Agent logging operations

 The Cloud Backup agent stores troubleshooting information in a *primary log file* and a series of up to 12 *rollover log files*.
-When logging capacity is reached, the primary log file is rolled over to a rollover log file, and a new primary log file is started.
-As more logs are rolled over to the point that the maximum number of rollover logs is reached, the oldest rollover log file is deleted.
+When logging capacity is reached, the primary log file rolls over to a rollover log file, and a new primary log file is started.
+As more logs roll over to the point that the maximum number of rollover logs is reached, the oldest rollover log file is deleted.